MiriamFi/tdt4250/Assignment1/README.md

 There should now have been generated one or several html files from the model instance from Assignment 1, and they can be found in the `dump` folder.

+#### Necessary plugins
+In order to run the project, the Acceleo Query SDK as well as EMF plugins need to be installed in Ecplise.